EdwinKaburu/SEMGraphicSimulator/README.md

 Demonstration Video Link: https://vimeo.com/659769588

+Computer Graphics: Implementation and Explanation by Jules Bloomenthal

 ## Objective
 The goal of the project was to create a simplified solar system that showcases the Moon, Earth, and the Sun.
 In this system both planets will be rotating around their own axis with the moon